What is Recovery?

 Recovery as a Journey

-The Substance Abuse and Mental Health Services Administration, or SAMHSA, has created a working definition of recovery that focuses on ten different guiding principles.
-It may be helpful for you to view this short document to gain an understanding of what recovery may look like for you or your loved ones.
+The Substance Abuse and Mental Health Services Administration, or SAMHSA defines recovery with ten key principles to guide the process.
+Check out this short document to learn more about what recovery can look like for you or your loved ones.

 Process of Change